What Is the Kids at Heart Program?

 The Kids at Heart Program is a support program for parents, caregivers and families of patients with CHDs who are treated at Children's.
-Sponsored by the Children's Heart Center, Kids at Heart Program offers social, emotional and educational support programs to help our heart families inside and outside of the hospital setting.
+In 2022, the Kids at Heart Program is sponsored by Chick-fil-A Atlanta and other gracious donors, and offers social, emotional, and educational support programs to help our heart families inside and outside of the hospital setting.

 Events for heart families

 From mentor programs to family outings, we provide social, educational and support opportunities to families year-round, including:

 - Cardiac Teen Retreat

 - CHD Awareness Week event at the Georgia State Capitol